 Continuing on from the popularity of holiday and leisure wear, beach pajamas were a popular item in a woman’s wardrobe during this time.

-For the perfect late 30s look, team one of these dresses with smart accessories.
+For the perfect late ’30s look, team one of these dresses with some smart accessories.

-- Neckline Detailing – Bows, Pleats, Capelets on Dresses and Blouses
+- Neckline Detailing – Bows, Pleats, collars, Capes on Dresses and Blouses,

-- Accessories – Dress Clips, Geometric Belt Buckles, Jewelry
+- Accessories, such as Dress Clips, Geometric Belt Buckles, Small hats, Jewelry,